Trade war could turn Trump's biggest strength into weakness

 Breaking News Emails

-Throughout a bumpy, controversial presidency, Donald Trump has consistently celebrated one bit of good news, the numbers around the economy – a climbing stock market and a falling unemployment rate.
-Now, the president’s trade war, which went to another level Friday by targeting anew 1,000-plus Chinese products, threatens to eat into that very strength.
+Throughout a bumpy presidency, Donald Trump has consistently celebrated one bit of good news, the numbers around the economy — a climbing stock market and a falling unemployment rate.
+Now, the president’s trade war, which went to another level Friday by targeting more than 1,000 Chinese products, threatens to eat into that very strength.

 Trade wars are messy, with impacts that are difficult to forecast, but one group that generally takes a hit is consumers (also known as voters).
 And analysts say this one looks no different.